wqking/metapp/readme.md

 <a id="mdtoc_460948ff"></a>
 ## Build the test code

-There are two parts of code to test the library,
+There are several parts of code to test the library,

 - unittests: tests the library.
 - docsrc: documentation source code, and sample code to demonstrate how to use the library.
+- benchmark: measure the performance.

 All parts are in the `tests` folder.